cbajapan/swift-fcsdk-ios/Sources/SwiftFCSDKiOS/SwiftFCSDKiOS.docc/PictureinPicture.md

 ```

 ### Set PiP Controller
 Each **ACBClientCall** object has a `setPipController` method that is required for Picture in Picture.
 This method informs the **SDK** who the **AVPictureInPictureController** is and allows us to receive its delegate methods.
-This is required for us to handle the **SampleBufferView** accordingly when tha app activates Picture in Picture.
+This is required for us to handle the **RemoteBufferView** accordingly when the app activates Picture in Picture.
 ```swift
 @available(iOS 15, *)
 @MainActor @objc final public func setPipController(_ controller: AVPictureInPictureController) async